mnahkies/openapi-code-generator/CONTRIBUTING.md

 yarn format
 ```

-We use `prettier` for formatting, and `eslint` for linting, largely sticking to the recommended rules.
+We use `biome` for formatting, and `eslint` for linting, largely sticking to the recommended rules.
 The config can be seen here [./.eslintrc.js](./.eslintrc.js)

 ## Testing